History of entheogenic drugs: Alexander Shulgin

 Alexander Shulgin obtained a DEA Schedule I license for an analytical laboratory, which allowed him to synthesize and possess any otherwise ilcit drug, in order to work with scheduled psychoactive chemicals and set up a chemical synthesis laboratory in a small building behind his house, which gave him a great deal of career autonomy.
-Shulgin used this freedom to synthesize and test the effects of potentially psychoactive drugs.
-In 1970s developed new methods of synthesis of MDMA, a drug commonly associated with dance parties, raves, and electronic dance music.
+Shulgin used this freedom to synthesize and test the effects of potentially psychoactive drugs such as 2C-B. In 1970s developed new methods of synthesis of MDMA, a drug commonly associated with dance parties, raves, and electronic dance music.
 It may be mixed with other substances such as ephedrine, amphetamine, and methamphetamine.
 In 2016, about 21 million people between the ages of 15 and 64 used ecstasy (0.3% of the world population).
 This was broadly similar to the percentage of people who use cocaine or amphetamines, but lower than for cannabis or opioids.
 In the United States, as of 2017, about 7% of people have used MDMA at some point in their lives and 0.9% have used it in the last year.